This article is part of a series of conversations with chefs in Bogota. Click here to read other articles in the Kitchen Talk series.

 He’s happy with the ingredients he finds in Bogota although he sees the need to have more consistent suppliers.
 From Medellin he gets bok choy, carrot and amarantha sprouts.
 He makes the lentil sprouts and the sun dried tomatoes on the premises.

 He would love to work more with local ingredients.
-For instance, he gets his lamb meat from a farm where lambs are fed quality food, resulting in a good product and reducing the need to bring lamb from, say, Australia.
+For instance, he gets his lamb meat from a local farm where lambs are fed quality food, resulting in a good product and reducing the need to bring lamb from, say, Australia.

 To read more about Matiz, check out the article published in UK’s Four Magazine.